Anime Network: Availability and distribution

 At launch, the Anime Network was only available by video on demand to Comcast subscribers in the Philadelphia area with 1.2 million customers with more providers choosing to carry the service later on.
 The linear service launched on June 30, 2004, to complement the VOD service.
 Comcast Communications previously carried the channel on video on demand since its launch.
 On May 29, 2009, Comcast discontinued carriage of the service in both its free package and its pay-per-view digital television package which, however, are periodically included among Comcast Xfinity's Top Picks.

 24/7 linear service

 From June 30, 2004, to January 4, 2008, Anime Network offered a 24/7 channel available to pay television providers.
 The service was only carried by small cable companies.
 On January 4, 2008, Anime Network officially announced that the 24/7 service would cease operations.
-The network will still operate as a VOD provider.
+The network would still operate as a VOD provider until 2017.